 Whoa.
 That’s real.

 Here’s the deal.
 Parents, you are painting a portrait of God for your children every day.
-Every word, action, and conversation is a brushstroke.
+Every word, action, and conversation is a brushstroke to keep them from walking away from God.
 And when your children prepare to leave home, they are staring at a portrait of God.
-A portrait that shapes their actions and decisions about faith moving forward.
+A portrait that shapes their actions and decisions about faith moving forward and whether or not the choose to walk away from God.

 Are there exceptions?
 Absolutely.
 As a youth minister, I witnessed young people leave Jesus, even though the faith of their parents was rock solid.
 I also saw young people continue into college on fire for God, even though their parents had shaky, fickle faith.
 So, this isn’t a black and white, issue.
 Few issues are.